sunil-sunny/Node-Mongoose-tutorial/README.md

 ### View particular User

-* https://tutorial-group12.herokuapp.com/user/allUsers - This is a get endpoint which will return all the users in JSON format.
 * https://tutorial-group12.herokuapp.com/user/getUser/5eefe83c9ec2730cb451a990 - This is a get endpoint which will return single user upon sending the id in request param as shown in URL.

+### Add User

+* https://tutorial-group12.herokuapp.com/user/addUser - This is a post endpoint which will add the user upon sending the details in request header.
+Below is the format of request header needed to send for adding user.

+{
+	"userId" : "754",
+	"firstName": "James",
+	"lastName" : "Anderson",
+	"email": "James@dal.ca"
+}

-### Directory Structure
+## Directory Structure

 `models` - This folder contains the user model.